Review of The Ecology of Freedom: The Emergence and Dissolution of Hierarchy (1982)

 The most glaring weakness of the book is its teleology (explicit, though carefully defined as weak, on page 455), e.g. a bee hive having a “purpose” (page 92) conflated with climax ecology (page 102), or ores a “nisus” (page 316).
 In line with this, Bookchin views human rationality as a development of a general tendency toward subjectivity and “‘mentalism’” throughout natural history (page 370).
 As usual for such teleological thinkers, he takes this idea to untenable conclusions.
 Falsely, he imagines predators as reducing suffering, merely picking off the old before they get too sick (page 463).
 He also contradicts himself in denying the possibility of hierarchy in non-human nature on the grounds that it requires our intellectual development (page 104, in a footnote), here separated from its asserted larger context.
 This entire leg of the analysis is weakened by the later, fruitful application of chaos theory and other dysteleological tools to the formal study of ecology, but even Darwin would have found it presumptuous.

 Gene-centred studies have shown why Bookchin’s proposal to extend egalitarian sharing “from the kin group to humanity as a whole” would be difficult.
 Unfortunately, Bookchin rejects correctives obtainable and necessary with a scientific view.
 He distrusts “science’s claims of universality” (page 323) and its “impersonal gadgetry” (page 363).
 It seems he doesn’t want anything thrown out, except the quantitative: “We need not abandon even Aristotle’s Organon” (page 454), but we must reject utilitarianism (page 243).
 In coming to these conclusions he paints a picture of constant cognitive effort being necessary to maintain his ideal society.
-Despite his admirable effort, he ends up sadly representative as a modern utopian thinker.
+It would be a world where everybody holds their own beach ball of intuition under water.
+Despite his admirable effort, Bookchin ends up sadly representative as a modern utopian thinker.